Cloud Mask: What Makes A Difference For Data Accuracy

 Does It Make Sense To Separate Clouds From Haze?

-The essential difference is that EOSDA doesn’t use classification at the output any longer.
 The standard classification distinguishes clouds and haze as separate categories, yet it is not quite justified.
 These are similar objects, which differ by atmospheric relative humidity.
 The concentration of water vapor is higher in clouds and lower in haze.
 For this reason, it may be hard to separate one from the other – their borderlines can be obscure.
-Taking this into consideration, the EOSDA science team has elaborated its own approach to neural network activation function that allows a more accurate differentiation.

 Cloud Mask Implementation In EOSDA Crop Monitoring